metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Matt Ryan negotiating pressure well.
 That being said, he threw a near-pick to a Saints cornerback.

 Saints are gashing the Falcons for chunks of yardage on the ground.
 Atlanta's run defense starting to worry me.
 Carolina pulled off similar tricks on them last week.

+Two delay of game penalties on the same drive for the Saints, right after a holding penalty too.
+Their mental state coming into this game is pretty obvious at this point.